hernantz/blog/content/open-tabs-buffer.md

 aka open tabs buffer.

 ## Why do i even check reddit/hackernews?
 Partly becouse It's addictive.
-Small dosis of information of stuff I like injected right to my brain.
+Small dosis of information of stuff I like, injected right to my brain.
 But mostly becouse, this way, I feel less guilty about procrastinating.